trilogy-group/check-functions/README.md

 To deploy the check functions,
 1. Make sure you have logged in with `saml2aws`.
 2. Run `export AWS_DEFAULT_REGION={name-of-region}`.
-3. Set the name of the secrets to be used over [here](scripts/deploy.sh#L24)
+3. Set the name of the secrets, stack and bucket to be used over [here](scripts/deploy.sh#L35)
 <!-- Ideally, this name will be generated using the name of the project and service when creating a template. -->
-4. Run `bash scripts/deploy.sh --update_secrets <true/false>`.
+4. Run `bash scripts/deploy.sh --update_secrets <true/false> --stage <dev/prod>`.
 The update_secrets parameter should be set to `true` if deploying for the first time, or if the values in the `.env` have been updated.
+The `stage` should be set to either dev or prod.